Nick7244/Nick7244.github.io/aboutMe/index.md

 This is the view I had every summer night growing up, being a 5 minute walk to the beach.

-After leaving Long Island to attend college, I journeyed my way down to Baltimore, Maryland to persue my passion for engineering at The Johns Hopkins University.
+After leaving Long Island to attend college, I journeyed my way down to Baltimore, Maryland to pursue my passion for engineering at The Johns Hopkins University.
 Hopkins has been my home for the past 4 and a half years, and has some pretty nice sights of its own!
 One of my favorite parts of campus is the view of the Gilman clock tower at sunset.

 <p align="center">
 <img width="555" height="300" src="../pics/Gilman.jpg">